Ten years and nearly ten million users: my experience being a solo maintainer of open-source software in academia

 None of these ideas have anything to do with what makes Python Tutor unique (see hyperfocus), so they'd be huge distractions for me to implement, test, and support as a solo maintainer.

 *I actually write down user requests in my wishlist or unsupported features docs.
 But I don't implement most of them.
-That said, I always prioritize bug reports that show Python Tutor displaying something wrong or potential security problems.
+That said, I always prioritize bug reports that show Python Tutor displaying something wrong or reports of security issues.

 I (mostly*) refuse to even talk to users

 For the first few years I linked to my email address whenever users triggered an error on the site.
 That way, they could easily email me bug reports.
 That was really useful for a while, but after the tool stabilized and most major bugs got fixed, I began receiving fewer useful emails and more annoying ones.
 99.99% of users are great, but with millions of users I inevitably run into some who make entitled demands or are otherwise abusive.
 All it took was a few bad experiences for me to totally shut down here.